-The Company's financial assets measured at amortised cost comprise trade and other receivables and cash and cash equivalents in the statement of financial position.
+The Company's financial assets measured at amortised cost comprise trade and other receivables, cash and cash equivalents, and term deposits.

 Subsequent to initial recognition, these assets are carried at amortised cost using the effective interest rate method less provision for impairment.